 3. Live Streaming

-Whether to the Client, Agency, or even Director (as was the case with our Nike Production Serviced Shoot), live-streaming the footage with a video assist system allows the creative team to communicate with and give the production crew feedback.
+Whether live-streaming the footage to the Client, Agency, or even Director, the video assist system lets the creative team connect with and provide feedback to the production crew.

 With a remote monitoring system, the crew crowding around one or two monitors is limited.
 Key crew members who need to be in on the action can have a secure link from the monitoring system to their iPads.